GBathie/simplex/README.md

-# OA - Homework 1
+# OA - Simplex algorithm
-Gabriel BATHIE
+by Gabriel Bathie

 ## I) Detail of the project
 ### A) Source files